MetroStar/comet/README.md

 ## Overview

+Comet consists of multiple packages, each providing specific functionality.
+These packages can be used independently or all together, depending on your use case.
+See below for more details on each package:

-[comet-uswds](https://github.com/MetroStar/comet/tree/main/packages/comet-uswds) - The base USWDS component library implemented in React with TypeScript.
+- [comet-uswds](https://github.com/MetroStar/comet/tree/main/packages/comet-uswds) - The base USWDS component library implemented in React with TypeScript.

-[comet-data-viz](https://github.com/MetroStar/comet/tree/main/packages/comet-data-viz) - A set of Victory Chart components provided as a Comet wrapper.
+- [comet-data-viz](https://github.com/MetroStar/comet/tree/main/packages/comet-data-viz) - A set of Victory Chart components provided as a Comet wrapper.

-[comet-extras](https://github.com/MetroStar/comet/tree/main/packages/comet-extras) - A set of custom components, intended to fill in the gaps where USWDS does not provide an implementation.
+- [comet-extras](https://github.com/MetroStar/comet/tree/main/packages/comet-extras) - A set of custom components, intended to fill in the gaps where USWDS does not provide an implementation.

-[comet-cli](https://github.com/MetroStar/comet/tree/main/packages/comet-cli) - A CLI for creating Comet Apps.
+- [comet-cli](https://github.com/MetroStar/comet/tree/main/packages/comet-cli) - A CLI for creating Comet Apps.

 ## Getting Started